isaac-sim/IsaacLab/docs/source/how-to/estimate_how_many_cameras_can_run.rst

 Currently in Isaac Lab, there are several camera types; USD Cameras (standard), Tiled Cameras, and Ray Caster cameras.
 These camera types differ in functionality and performance.
-The ``benchmark_cameras.py`` script can be used to understand the difference in cameras types, as well to characterize their relative performance at different parameters such as camera quantity, image dimensions, and replicator types.
+The ``benchmark_cameras.py`` script can be used to understand the difference in cameras types, as well to characterize their relative performance at different parameters such as camera quantity, image dimensions, and data types.

 This utility is provided so that one easily can find the camera type/parameters that are the most performant while meeting the requirements of the user's scenario.
 This utility also helps estimate